Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction: Our Peering into the UnknowN (PUN) Method

 Given the uncertainty values up to timestep $t$ at each candidate viewpoint, we exclude redundant viewpoints whose uncertainty value falls below a threshold of 0.1 at any previous timestep up to $t$.
 This design is motivated by the observation that candidate viewpoints near previously selected viewpoints are more likely to have already been observed, resulting in lower uncertainty values; thus, they need not be explored again.
 See the ablation study in \textbf{Sec.~\ref{sec:ablation}} for the effect of excluding redundant viewpoints.

-Next, for the remaining candidate viewpoints, we aggregate the uncertainty values at each candidate viewpoint across timesteps $1$ to $t$ by multiplying ($\prod$) all the interpolated uncertainty values at $C^i$.
-The candidate with the highest accumulated uncertainty is then selected as the next viewpoint $v_{t+1}$.
+Next, for the remaining candidate viewpoints, since each UMap only reflects the information from a single input image at timestep $t$, we aggregate the uncertainty values at each candidate viewpoint across timesteps $1$ to $t$ by multiplying ($\prod$) all the interpolated uncertainty values at $C^i$: $v_{t+1} = {\arg\max}_{C_i} \prod_{1,2,...,t} U_{t}^{C^i}.$ The candidate with the highest accumulated uncertainty is then selected as the next viewpoint $v_{t+1}$.
 In \textbf{Sec.~\ref{sec:ablation}}, we also explore alternative aggregation strategies.